Some more famous characters

 In chronological order

-István Kuezmics (1723 - 1779) is the most important writer for the evangelic Slovenes in Hungary.
-In Sopron, Györ and press castle (Bratislava) he successfully graduated from university.
-In the two Slovene speaking cities Nemescsó (1751 - 1755), in the northern part of Vas County and in Surd (1751 - 1755), in Zala County, István Küzmics was a pastor and a teacher.
+István Kuezmics (1723 - 1779) is the most important writer for the Evangelic Slovenes in Hungary.
+In Sopron, Györ and Bratislava he successfully graduated from university.
+In the two Slovene-speaking cities Nemescsó (1751 - 1755), in the northern part of Vas County and in Surd (1751 - 1755), in Zala County, István Küzmics was a pastor and a teacher.

-Miklós Kuezmics (1737 - 1804) is the most important writer for the catholic Slovenes in Hungary.
-What is more, he was a training supervisor of the schools belonging to the Slovene Propstum (Miklós Kuezmics is only a namesake of István Kuezmics and not a relative).
-For the Hungarian Slovenes Miklós Kuezmics had written the first bilingual school book: ABC knizsica well narodni soul haszek - The Alphabet Booklet in Favor of the Nationality Schools, which he translated from German into the Hungarian and Slovene language.
+Miklós Kuezmics (1737 - 1804) is the most important writer of the Catholic Slovenes in Hungary.
+What is more, he was a training supervisor of the schools belonging to the Slovene priory (Miklós Kuezmics is only a namesake of István Kuezmics and not a relative).
+Miklós Kuezmics had written the first bilingual school book for the Hungarian Slovenes: ABC knizsica well narodni soul haszek - The Alphabet Booklet in Favor of the Nationality Schools, which he translated from German into Hungarian and Slovenian.
 This booklet, which contained the first Slovene-Hungarian dictionary, appeared in Buda in 1790.

-József Küzmics (1788 - 1867) executed the office of a priest in the first half of 19th century in Alsószölnök (1816 - 1828) and later in Felsõszölnök (1828 - 1867).
+József Kossics (1788 - 1867) occupied the office of a priest in the first half of the 19th century in Alsószölnök (1816 - 1828) and later in Felsõszölnök (1828 - 1867).
 Furthermore, he was a poet, a linguist, a historian and an ethnologist.
-He was a subscriber of the magazine: Scientific Collection - Tudományos gyüjtemény.
-In 1828 his scenery monograph about the Hungarian Slovenes appeared in this magazine, which was highly respected by ethnological science.
-József Kossics also followed Hungarian life in scientific and cultural regard with high attention.
-In his popular-scientific writings he also took up an excessive stance.
-He joined ane appeal in which a poem from every ethnic group living in the whole state in the respective mother tongue was expected for the opening of the Hungarian theatre in Pest (1837).
-Also József Kossics wrote a poem in his Slovene mother tongue and added a Hungarian coarse translation.
+He was a subscriber of the magazine Scientific Collection - Tudományos gyüjtemény.
+In 1828, his scenery monograph on the Hungarian Slovenes appeared in this magazine, which was highly appreciated by ethnologists.
+Kossics also followed attentively Hungarian life in scientific and cultural terms.
+In his popular scientific writings he also adopted an excessive attitude.
+He supported a plea, which demanded a poem of every ethnic group living in the whole state in the respective mother tongue for the opening of the Hungarian Theatre in Pest (1837).
+Also József Kossics wrote a poem in his Slovene mother tongue and added a rough translation in Hungarian.

 "Od Pesta példo vzemite